 The Department has a committee to oversee the Department's policies on health and safety, and to ensure their implementation and communication.
-The full Department Safety Committee meets once a year.
-A Chemical Safety Review is held annually in October, and a Field Safety Review takes place each October.
-Additional meetings may be called if required.
-Membership of the Safety Committee includes a Trades Union, and a Graduate Students' representative.
+The full Department Safety Committee will meet once a term, the Field Safety Review takes place each October, and a new Safety in Laboratories Review will take place in January.
+Also, this year an extraordinary meeting will be held to discuss and action plan following H&S audit.
+Membership of the Safety Committee is reviewed by the chair (DSO coordinator) in discussion with other H&S roles.
+Trades Union, and a Graduate Students' representatives are invited to attend each meeting